hyosung11/Launch-School/Courses/journal.md

 07:51 After study session with Alex I feel more comfortable with a problem that confused me when I first saw it a few weeks ago.

 07:55 Time for breakfast.

+09:01 The little things are the things to keep track of when solving problems.
+My right elbow feels sore right now.
+Not good.